BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 The second selection within the game contains content relating to the hit RTE Crime Drama Love/Hate which is aimed towards the more mature users and allows the user to challenge their knowledge about their favourite crime drama.

-The third selection within the game is a general music trivia quiz aimed towards all ages which allows the user to challenge their musical trivia knowledge and musical related general knowlegdge.
+The third selection within the game is a general music trivia quiz aimed towards all ages which allows the user to challenge their musical trivia knowledge and musical related general knowledge.

 ## __Table of Contents__